Jerry-Kwan/MSR-DynamicSimulation/src/md_from_scratch/README.md

 # MD from Scratch

-An MD Simulation from scratch using Python.
+A molecular dynamic simulation from scratch using Python.

 ## References